jochenjonc/blog-component-state/README.md

 We kept the component untouched and only applied changes to the service.

-We used the `publishReplay` operator to make the source replay the last emitted value.
+We used the `publishReplay` operator to make the source replay the last emitted value by using `1` as `bufferSize`.

-In the service constructor, we called `.connect` to make it hot (subscribe to the source).
+In the service constructor, we called `connect` to make it hot subscribe to the source.

-## Imperative Interaction with Component StateManagement
+## Subscription-Less Interaction with Component StateManagement

-So far we only had focused on independent peace and didn't paid much attention to their interaction.
+So far we only had focused on independent peace and didn't pay much attention to their interaction.
-Let's analyze the way we interact with components and services:
+Let's analyze the way we interact with components and services so far.

 Well, known implementations of sate management like `@ngrx/store`, which is a global state management library, implemented the consumer-facing API imperatively.